When trying to prevent illness and prevent disease you can use immune booster supplements to help.

 - Extra doses of vitamin C during upper respiratory infections reduced days of sickness, severity of illness, and fever, in a review of 8 clinical studies.

 - Doses to reduce symptoms of common colds are greater than 1000 mg of vitamin C per day.

 - A case report of severe respiratory illness (ARDS) showed that IV vitamin C resulted in rapid and complete recovery.

-I recommend liposomal vitamin C for best absorption and you can find it here.
-If you have a history of kidney stones, use caution with vitamin C and as always, consult with your doctor before using.
+I recommend liposomal vitamin C for the best absorption.
+If you have a history of kidney stones, use caution with vitamin C, and as always, consult with your doctor before using.

 Immune Booster Supplements: Selenium

 Your body needs just the right amount of selenium, so don’t get carried away with high-dose supplements.
 Generally, around 100 micrograms per day is plenty.